intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 specific purpose, sent in signals designed for that purpose, and that any use of information should be done within that purpose.
-And that an analysis of the security and privacy implications of the specific purpose and associated information information is needed.
+And that an analysis of the security and privacy implications of the specific purpose and associated information is needed.

 This guideline applies in the network element to application direction as well: a network element should not unintentionally leak information.

+Intentional distribution is a precondition for explicit collaboration enabling each entity to have the highest posssible level of control about what information to share.

 ## Minimum Set of Entities